thekarlbrown/ChangeTheWorld/README.md

 --- current state of the Project ----

-- Open testing, algorithmic additions required, working on stability, performance, changing the "back" function, and adding comments.
+- Open testing, working on stability, performance, changing the "back" function, and adding comments.

 - Fully network connected!
 Your accounts and data are now saved and persistent!